CesarGarza55/OpenLauncher/README.md

 OpenLauncher allows you to customize the appearance of the launcher with themes.
 You can choose from official and community themes, as well as create your own.

 ### Official themes
-Official themes are provided by me, and you can find them at [https://openlauncher.codevbox.com/plugins](https://openlauncher.codevbox.com/plugins).
+Official themes are provided by me, and you can find them at [https://openlauncher.codevbox.com/themes](https://openlauncher.codevbox.com/themes).

-### Community Themes

-Users can create and share their own themes on the official OpenLauncher website.
-Visit [https://openlauncher.codevbox.com/community](https://openlauncher.codevbox.com/community) to explore and download community themes.

 ### Theme Creator